yandex-cloud/docs/en/monitoring/concepts/data-collection/unified-agent/installation.md

        cr.yandex/yc/unified-agent
    ```

-   Where `FOLDER_ID` is the ID of the folder to write metrics to.
+   Where `FOLDER_ID` is the ID of the folder the metrics are going to be written.

    To launch a container with its own configuration file, add `-v` to the container start command and specify the _full path_ to the configuration file.
 For example: